-Large spots on the body of a child.
-Diseases that cause spots on the body of a child
+Large spots on the child's body.
+Diseases that cause spots on a child's body

 Among the most obvious symptoms of various diseases are skin redness.
-The appearance of red spots on the body of a child or a rash should alert parents and force them to contact a pediatrician, since there are a lot of diseases that manifest themselves in this way, and it is impossible to carry out treatment without making a correct diagnosis.
+The appearance of red spots on the child’s body or a rash should alert parents and force them to consult a pediatrician, since there are a huge number of diseases that manifest themselves in this way, and it is impossible to carry out treatment without making a correct diagnosis.

 We propose to consider the most common problems, the symptoms of which include the appearance of redness on the body.

-When it comes not to an infectious disease, but to improper hygiene, the absence of temperature is quite common.
-In this case, the baby is restless, since intimate areas are most often affected and sitting and even lying down give him pain.
-Moms should pay attention to how often they wash their baby and what hygiene products they use.
+When we are not talking about an infectious disease, but about improper hygiene, the absence of temperature is quite a common occurrence.
+In this case, the baby is restless, since the intimate areas are most often affected and sitting and even lying down cause him pain.
+Mothers should pay attention to how often they wash their baby and what hygiene products they use.

-And they are quite common in infants, since the delicate skin is irritated by prolonged contact with urine and feces that accumulate in the diaper.
-The use of special creams (Bepanten, etc.), as well as proper hygiene, will help to cope with the problem.
+And they occur quite often in infants, since delicate skin becomes irritated during prolonged contact with urine and feces accumulating in the diaper.
+The use of special creams (Bepanten, etc.), as well as proper hygiene, will help cope with the problem.

-Now consider more serious infectious and allergic diseases, which, in addition to a skin rash, are characterized by a number of the symptoms described above and, if left untreated for a long time, can lead to a very deplorable outcome.
+Now let's look at more serious infectious and allergic diseases, which, in addition to skin rashes, are characterized by a number of the symptoms described above and, if left untreated for a long time, can lead to a very disastrous outcome.

 Chicken pox

-The rash with such a disease does not have a specific localization, so it is possible to detect its elements even on the head and tongue.
-You can tell them apart by their appearance.
-Chickenpox vesicles are red spots that slightly protrude above the skin, which, after just a few hours, turn into vesicles with transparent, then cloudy contents.
+The rash with this disease does not have a specific localization, so its elements can be detected even on the head and tongue.
+They can be distinguished by their appearance.
+Chickenpox blisters are red spots slightly protruding above the skin, which after just a few hours turn into bubbles with transparent, then cloudy contents.
 Their size is approximately 4-5 mm.
-After treatment with special means, the bubbles dry up and crusts form in their place.
+After treatment with special means, the bubbles dry out and crusts form in their place.

 Rubella

 You can distinguish it from other ailments by knowing the main characteristics.
-So numerous small spots (from a size of 3-5 mm) appear on the first day of infection and literally in a matter of hours, spread throughout the body.
-Localization occurs according to the scheme: from top to bottom, while their greatest accumulation falls on the extensor surfaces of the arms and legs, and the buttocks also suffer greatly.
+Thus, numerous small spots (3-5 mm in size) appear on the first day of infection and literally spread throughout the body in a matter of hours.
+Localization occurs according to the following pattern: from top to bottom, with the greatest accumulation of them occurring on the extensor surfaces of the arms and legs, and the buttocks also suffer greatly.

 Scarlet fever

-This disease manifests itself in the form of red or bright red dots, the size of which barely reaches a poppy seed, while the baby suffers from severe itching.
-The distribution area is the whole body, with the exception of the chin and the skin above the upper lip, forming the so-called white scarlatinal triangle.
+This disease manifests itself in the form of red or bright red dots, the size of which barely reaches the size of a poppy seed, and the baby suffers from severe itching.
+The area of distribution is the entire body with the exception of the chin and the skin above the upper lip, forming the so-called white scarlet triangle.

-At the beginning, it can be confused with the usual SARS, since the rash appears only for 2-3 days. spots look like bright red relief dots, which merge as they increase, forming brilliant and symmetrical red spots.
-First of all, the infection of the cheek affects, so often the baby looks like he received a strong slap in the face.
+At the beginning, it can be confused with a regular ARVI, since the rash appears only after 2-3 days.
+The spots look like bright red raised dots, which merge as they increase, forming red shiny and symmetrical spots.
+The infection primarily affects the cheeks, so often the baby looks like he received a strong slap in the face.

 Roseola, sudden exanthema

 This problem is typical for newborns.
-It looks like a sudden rise in temperature and fever, which recedes for 2-3 days, giving way to pink maculopapular rashes.
+It looks like a sudden increase in temperature and fever, which subsides within 2-3 days, giving way to pink maculopapular rashes.
 They, in turn, are slightly raised above the surface of the skin and are concentrated on the neck, face and limbs.

 Meningococcal infection

-This problem is one of the most serious, because if not treated in time, it can lead to death.
+This problem is very serious, as if not treated promptly it can be fatal.

-It is the formation of small red scars mainly on the limbs, from which it received its second name - cat scratch disease (benign lymphoreticulosis).
+It is the formation of small red scars mainly on the extremities, from which it received its second name - cat scratch disease (benign lymphoreticulosis).

-This kind of wounds appear on the lips, skin, oral mucosa (aphthous stomatitis) and look like small bubbles with cloudy contents.
+These types of wounds appear on the lips, skin, and oral mucosa (aphthous stomatitis) and look like small blisters with cloudy contents.

 Enteroviral vesicular stomatitis

-It manifests itself as an increase in temperature for 1-3 days, followed by the formation of bubbles on the mucous membrane of the mouth, palms, feet, surrounded by a red halo.
+It manifests itself as an increase in temperature for 1-3 days, followed by the formation of bubbles surrounded by a red rim on the mucous membrane of the mouth, palms, and feet.

 Infectious mononucleosis

-It looks like a sore throat, in which there is an increase in lymph nodes, nasal voice.
-A rash occurs when prescribing amoxicillin preparations (flemoxin, amoxiclav).
+It looks like a sore throat, in which there is an enlargement of the lymph nodes and a nasal voice.
+The rash occurs when amoxicillin drugs (flemoxin, amoxiclav) are prescribed.

-Usually the patient has a high temperature, the stomach is disturbed, there is aches in the joints, diarrhea.
-All this is replaced by the appearance of a rash of various localization and shape, typically of the type of "socks", "gloves".
-After a few days, the skin flakes and falls off.
+Usually the patient has a high temperature, a troubled stomach, aches in the joints, and diarrhea.
+All this is replaced by the appearance of a rash of various locations and shapes, typically of the “socks” and “gloves” type.
+After a few days, the skin peels off and comes off.

 Scabies

-Scabies is caused by a mite that makes microscopic passages in the thin skin of the interdigital spaces, wrists, abdomen, genitals and other parts of the body.
-In places of defeat there is a strong itching of the skin, suppuration.
+Scabies is caused by a mite that makes microscopic passages in the thin skin between the fingers, wrists, abdomen, genitals and other parts of the body.
+Severe itching of the skin and suppuration occur in the affected areas.

-Molluscum contagiosum is spots up to 0.5 cm in diameter, with an "umbilical" depression in the center, a pearly hue, when crushed, a curdled discharge is released.
+Molluscum contagiosum consists of spots up to 0.5 cm in diameter, with a “umbilical” indentation in the center, a pearlescent tint, and when crushed, a cheesy discharge is released.

-Such a problem can occur after ingestion or direct contact with the allergen, so it is important to avoid such moments, or after the first rash on the body of the crumbs, stop using the alleged irritant and seek help from a specialist.
+This problem can arise after ingestion or direct contact with the allergen, so it is important to avoid such moments or, after the first rash on the baby’s body, refuse to use the alleged irritant and seek help from a specialist.

-Rash in diseases of the blood and blood vessels
+Rash due to diseases of the blood and blood vessels

 Vesiculopustulosis

-The appearance of small rough spots on the skin, many parents attribute to dryness.
+Many parents attribute the appearance of small rough spots on the skin to dryness.
 Roughness can appear on various parts of the body: on the face, on the limbs, on the head, behind the ears.
-Their appearance requires consultation with a pediatrician, who will help determine the cause of the problems.
-Today we will talk about the possible causes of dry skin, as well as offer the most effective and popular advice from doctors.
+Their appearance requires consultation with a pediatrician who will help determine the cause of the problems.
+Today we will talk about the possible causes of dry skin, and also offer the most effective and popular advice from doctors.

 Causes of spots

-Why does the baby's skin become dry and spots appear:
+Why does your baby's skin become dry and spots appear:

-• Hormonal failure in the body of a newborn.
-It leads to the appearance of a red rash and roughness of the skin - this is how acne appears in infants (see also:).
-As soon as the hormones return to normal, and this usually happens by one and a half months, the baby's skin will again become clean and even.
+• Hormonal imbalance in the body of a newborn.
+It leads to the appearance of a red rash and roughness of the skin - this is how acne appears in a baby (see also:).
+As soon as the hormones return to normal, and this usually happens by one and a half months, the baby’s skin will again become clean and smooth.

 • Dry spots in a child may appear as a result of the negative influence of external factors: